torivara/dojo-terraform-solutions/README.md

 3. Define a resource with your module.
 4. Apply your Terraform configuration to create the resource(s).

-**Hint**: Think about flexibility and reuse when creating modules.
+- **Hint**: Think about flexibility and reuse when creating modules.
-**Hint**: Define smart defaults to allow minimal variable input when using module.
+- **Hint**: Define smart defaults to allow minimal variable input when using module.
-**Hint**: [Conditional expressions](https://developer.hashicorp.com/terraform/language/expressions/conditionals) allows you to handle input missing from module calls.
+- **Hint**: [Conditional expressions](https://developer.hashicorp.com/terraform/language/expressions/conditionals) allows you to handle input missing from module calls.

-### Exercise 10: Implementing Azure SQL Database

-**Objective**: Create an [Azure SQL Database](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/mssql_database) instance.

-**Tasks**:
-1. Declare variables for the SQL Database configuration (server name, database name, etc.).
-2. Define resources for an Azure SQL Server and a SQL Database.
-3. Apply your Terraform configuration to create the SQL Database.

-**Hint**: The database requires an SQL server to be defined first.
-**Hint**: Use a small SKU, preferrably S0 or S1.

 ### Exercise 11: Adding Application Gateway